Upshur County Court Records

 Marriage Records

 The County Clerk issues marriage licenses and maintains marriage records for Upshur County.
-An online search for marriage records is available, though it provides index information only—not copies of certificates.
+An online search for marriage records is available, though it shows index information only — not copies of certificates.
 A certified copy of a marriage certificate costs $7.00 and can be obtained in person or by mail from the County Clerk at P.O.
 Box 730, Gilmer, TX 75644, or at 150 E. Jefferson.
 Mail requests should include the names of both spouses and the date of marriage.

-Marriage license fees depend on whether applicants complete the Texas Premarital Education Course:
+Marriage license fees depend on whether applicants have completed the Texas Premarital Education Course:

 - Without premarital education certificate: $82.00 total (72-hour waiting period applies)